A - Z Recycling and Waste Guide

 Ag plastics should be managed as trash.
 Burning or burying agricultural plastics or other types of farm rubbish is strictly prohibited.
 Unfortunately, agricultural plastic is difficult to recycle and at this time there are no local recycling outlets.

-Aluminum cans, pie plates, and foil
+Aluminum cans, pie plates, and foil (banned from landfill)

 Clean and dry - recycle according to your hauler or transfer station's guidance.